🍹💸 Tequila makes her clothes fall off, but did tax day make your hair fall out…?

 Stephen

-P.S.Above & Beyond Dermatology, my dermatology practice is open for virtual visits to residents of Wisconsin (full branding and website as well as brick and mortar location coming soon).
+P.S.Above & Beyond Dermatology, my integrative dermatology practice is OPEN for virtual AND in-person visits (house calls, too!) to residents of Wisconsin and virtual visits for residents of Minnesota, Colorado, Nebraska, and Alabama.

 Above & Beyond Dermatology